-- (1) Long-Term Care Insurance Personal Worksheet. - (a) The standards for the Personal Worksheet shall be, at a minimum, those prescribed in Appendix A of these standards, and the text used shall not be less than 12-point type. - (b) The company may request the applicant to provide additional information to comply with its suitability standards. - (c) The Rate Increase History section of the Personal Worksheet shall accurately list each premium increase the company has instituted on this or similar policy forms in any state during the last 10 years.
-The list shall provide the policy form, the calendar years the form was available for sale, and the calendar year and the amount (percentage) of each increase.
-The company shall provide minimum and maximum percentages if the rate increase is variable by rating characteristics.
-The company may provide, in a fair manner, additional explanatory information as appropriate.
-Supporting documentation for each state validating the Rate Increase History section of the Personal Worksheet shall also be included with the filing.
+(1) Long-Term Care Insurance Personal Worksheet.

+- (a) The standards for the Personal Worksheet shall be, at a minimum, those prescribed in Appendix A of these standards, and the text used shall not be less than 12-point type. - (b) The company may request the applicant to provide additional information to comply with its suitability standards. - (c) The Rate Increase History section of the Personal Worksheet shall accurately list information regarding each premium rate schedule increase on this policy form or similar policy forms over the past 10 years nationwide that, at a minimum, identifies: - (I) The policy forms for which premium rate schedule has been increased; - (II) The calendar years when the form was available for purchase; and - (III) The amount or percent of each premium rate schedule increase.
+The percentage may be expressed as a percentage of the premium rate prior to the increase, and may also be expressed as minimum and maximum percentages if the increase is variable by rating characteristics. - (ii) The company may, in a fair manner, provide additional explanatory information related to the premium rate schedule increases. - (iii) The company may exclude from the disclosure premium rate schedule increases that only apply to blocks of business acquired from other nonaffiliated companies or long-term care policies acquired from other nonaffiliated companies when those increases occurred prior to the acquisition. - (d) Supporting documentation for each state validating the Rate Increase History section of the Personal Worksheet shall also be included with the filing.